Who is Fio Partners?

 Lauren is a passionate nonprofit professional with over ten years of experience in program management, operations, learning and development, and grants management.
 Her work has primarily focused in the education, youthwork, and national service sectors.
 Prior to transitioning to consulting, Lauren served as the Director of the Massachusetts Promise Fellowship, a 40-member AmeriCorps program based at Northeastern University where she led the organization's strategy and operations in addition to managing federal grant and fiscal systems.
 Lauren received her BA in Psychology and International Leadership Studies from Marietta College and her MEd in Instructional Design and e-Learning from Northeastern University.
 She is also a graduate of the Institute for Nonprofit Practice Core Certificate program and currently serves as a College Now mentor.

-Melissa strives to help nonprofit leaders build shared vision, direction, and voice.
-She brings years of experience developing nonprofit brands, engagement programs, and communications to her work at Fio Partners.
-As Director of Network Services, she oversees Fio's internal operations and product and service development.
-Previously, Melissa was Director of Strategy and Communications at CO:LAB, a brand development and design studio dedicated to nonprofits.
-Prior to that, she was Director of Communications for the Connecticut Association of Nonprofits.
-Melissa has been honored as a “40 Under Forty” by the Hartford Business Journal for her leadership and vision.
+Melissa is a researcher and strategist who helps nonprofit leaders build shared understanding, direction, and voice.
+As Director of Service Development, she advances relevant offerings and tools and oversees the research team.
+She regularly serves as a project advisor and leads select client engagements.
+Melissa brings her experience developing nonprofit brands, engagement programs, and communications to her work at Fio Partners.
+Her previous roles include Director of Strategy and Communications at CO:LAB, a brand development and design studio dedicated to nonprofits, and Director of Communications for the Connecticut Association of Nonprofits.
 She has a B.A. in English and Philosophy from Providence College and an M.S. in Nonprofit Management and Philanthropy from Bay Path University.

 Affiliated Consultants: